Tamara Rollison 804-786-2715

-- In the southwestern and central southern regions of Virginia, roads, including I-81 are in mostly moderate condition with snow or ice covering a major portion of the roadway, passable with caution.
+- In the southwestern and central southern regions of Virginia, roads, including Interstate 81 are in mostly moderate condition, with snow or ice covering a major portion of the roadway and passable with caution.

 - Crews work to clear interstates and primary roads first, then major secondary roads with vital emergency and public facilities, then other secondary roads and subdivision streets.
 Crews focus their efforts on those roads that carry the most traffic.

 - In Northern Virginia, trucks are pre-staged in subdivisions when two or more inches are forecasted.
 Throughout the storm, crews work on interstates, high-volume roads, and in subdivisions concurrently.

 - You can monitor road conditions and view live cameras at 511virginia.org.
 In Northern Virginia, when snow reaches two inches or more, visit the online neighborhood tracking map that monitors the status of plowing.